A Life (so far) in 9 Songs

 Mellencamp's mid to late 80's sound influenced my musical taste immensely.
 A roots Rock, Alt-Country sound with meaningful, literary lyrics with an eye toward social and economic justice - that continues to be music I seek and love to hear!

-4. Little Wings (Stevie Ray Vaughan)
+4. Little Wing (Stevie Ray Vaughan)

 This is a 3-fer when it comes to this song and the time period surrounding my early days of college.
 I went through a few phases one after the other where I delved into a genre of music, and this song applied to each.
 The song also applies to a friend's big influence on my musical tastes at college.
 So here are the 3 items: